 Confirm that license assignment has completed for all users.
 Go to the overview page for the group, select Licenses, and check the processing status at the top of the Licenses blade.

 Look for “Latest license changes have been applied to all users" to confirm processing has completed.

 Look for a notification on top about any users for whom licenses may have not been successfully assigned.
 Did we run out of licenses for some users?
-Do some users have conflicting license SKUs that prevent them from inheriting group licenses?
+Do some users have conflicting license plans that prevent them from inheriting group licenses?

 This is the expected user state during migration: